LucasEnard/formation-template-python/README.md

 It will gather the name and the room from the request by getting the training object and then the name and room strings from the training object.<br>
 Then it will call the put_line function with the name of the file of your choice and the string to be written to the file.

+No worries if you couldn't do it first try, you can always check the solution and come try later to do it from scratch.<br>
+Moreover, what's really important here is to understand the write_training function.

 Solution :<br>
 In the `src/python/bo.py` file we have,<br>